skw32/DefectCorrectionsNotebook/README.md

 ### Option 1: Create your conda env directly from the .yml file
 All dependencies present when testing this workflow are listed in DefectCorrectionsCondaEnv.yml.
 This environment can be re-created using conda with

-`conda env create -n chooseYourEnvName --file DefectCorrectionsCondaEnv.yml`
+`conda env create -n YourChosenEnvName --file DefectCorrectionsCondaEnv.yml`

 To use this workflow you must then activate this conda environment with